-${68}$ See for example "São Tomé e Príncipe: Resultados provisórios dão vitória nas legislativas à ADI"
+See for example "São Tomé e Príncipe: Resultados provisórios dão vitória nas legislativas à ADI"

-69 See for example "O país está enclausurado numa teia de corrupção, que passou a ser institucional"
+See for example "O país está enclausurado numa teia de corrupção, que passou a ser institucional"

-70 See : Índice de Corrupção e Governação em São Tomé e Príncipe (ICG - STP) 2021.
+See : Índice de Corrupção e Governação em São Tomé e Príncipe (ICG - STP) 2021.

-71 See Afrobarometer Project.
+See Afrobarometer Project.
 Afrobarometer 7 Merged 34 Country Survey 2016-2018 [dataset].
 Version 1.
-International: Afrobarometer [producer and distributor, 2021. https://www.afrobarometer.org/countries/sao-tome-and-principe/ challenge for the fight against corruption implementation and the of development agenda and the sustainability of peace in the country.
+International: Afrobarometer [producer and distributor, 2021.

+The structural weaknesses of the rule of law and the justice system is the main challenge for the fight against corruption implementation and the of the development agenda and the sustainability of peace in the country.
 There is a perception that there is neither equality before the law nor equity in the application of the law.
 In addition, there is frequent arbitrariness, a lack of procedural and legal transparency, and a lack of independent instruments for oversight of the justice sector.
 The politicization of justice is one of the factors adding to political instability and economic fragility.
-The several divergent decisions on the Rosema case72. brewerv conflict over constitutional agreement which resulted in the delay of the second round of the presidential elections73, and the detention of members of former governments74, are some of the examples illustrating the weakness of the rule of law.
+The several divergent decisions on the Rosema case, conflict over brewery the constitutional agreement which resulted in the delay of the second round of the presidential elections, and the detention of members of former governments, are some of the examples illustrating the weakness of the rule of law.